 - Stimulants – drinking large amounts of alcoholic or caffeinated beverages, smoking cigarettes, and abuse of recreational drugs.

+Remember that a high heart rate can be due to a number of reasons.
+When logging your heart rate in Instant Heart Rate, be sure to go to the timeline and see trends in your heart rate.
 If you see a consistent high heart rate, it may be time to look into a professional analysis.
-Contact your doctor about your heart rate to find the best solution that works for you.
+Contact your doctor about your heart rate to find the best treatment for your health.